Ilocano and Filipino

 Ilocano and Filipino Speaking population

 Ilocano and Filipino speaking population is one of the factors based on which Ilocano and Filipino languages can be compared.
 The total count of Ilocano and Filipino Speaking population in percentage is also given.
-The percentage of people speaking Ilocano language is 0.14 % whereas the percentage of people speaking Filipino language is Not Available.
+The percentage of people speaking Ilocano language is 0.14 % whereas the percentage of people speaking Filipino language is 1.74 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Ilocano and Filipino on Ilocano vs Filipino where you will get native speakers, speaking population in percentage and native names.

 Ilocano and Filipino Language Codes